hamada-g/blue-lab/docs/lab-journal.md

 - A Wazuh agent installation/configuration window was opened before the Wazuh server existed, which clarified that agent deployment must occur after the manager is built

 ### Next Step
-Create the first virtual machine, beginning with the Wazuh server.
+Download and document the Ubuntu Server installation media for the Wazuh server VM.